 She grabbed the vecuronium instead of Versed.

 The patient was given the medicine and put into the scanner and left there until it was realized she was not breathing and CPR initiated.
 This was when the error was discovered.
 The medication caused the patient to lose consciousness and go into CPR.
 She was revived but was partially brain dead.
 She passed away one day after being taken off of life support.

 Medication errors happen at alarming rates.
 In the case above, the nurse appears not to have followed proper protocol when dispensing the medication.
-Not only did she not type in the full name of the medication when searching of the correct one, but she clearly failed to double check to see if she was giving the correct one to the patient.
+Not only did she not type in the full name of the medication when searching for the correct one, but she clearly failed to double check to see if she was giving the correct one to the patient.

 Unfortunately, many hospital medication errors happen at the nursing level because there is usually nobody there to check and ensure they are doing the right thing.
 Nurses are the last line of defense for patients and possible medication errors.

 If you or a loved one have suffered from a medication mistake a the hospital, through your primary care physician, or due to a pharmacy mistake, please seek legal assistance.
 At the Weitz Firm, we know that these mistakes can be detrimental to the victims and leave them with lifelong disabilities.
 We want to help you recover the compensation you deserve, from coverage of medical expenses and pain and suffering damages to punitive damages.
 When you need a Philadelphia medication error attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.